If you want to save yourself hours and hours of cleaning time, you need to get a robotic pool cleaner.

 7 features to consider

-When you're shopping for a robotic pool cleaner, keep the following features in mind:
+When you’re out shopping, keep the following features in mind:

 1. Cord length